Public History Graduate Conference 2026: Call for Papers

 Dear all,

-We’re pleased to announce that in collaboration with the Institute for the Public Understanding of the Past (IPUP), the University of York will be hosting our fourth annual Public History Postgraduate Student Conference.
+We’re pleased to announce that in collaboration with the Institute for the Public Understanding of the Past (IPUP), the University of York will be hosting our fifth annual Public History Postgraduate Student Conference!

 How you can get involved: